Skip to main content

 Skilled and well-educated project engineers can play an instrumental role in the success of both the projects they oversee and the bottom line of their organization.
 Across the country, there are many projects that both engineering firms and contractors are looking to complete with the help of experienced project engineers.

-Additionally, the BLS expects that overall employment of these professionals will grow faster than the average growth projected for all occupations between 2023 and 2033.
+Additionally, the BLS expects that overall employment of these professionals will grow 6% between 2024 and 2034, twice as fast as the job market as a whole.

 Build a Fulfilling Career as a Project Engineer